Farouk Aliu Mahama: Politics

-In December 2020, he won the 2020 December parliamentary elections for the Yendi Constituency.
+In December 2020, he won the parliamentary elections for the Yendi Constituency.
 He was declared winner after getting 40,624 votes against his closest contender Alhassan Abdul Fatawu of the National Democratic Congress (NDC) who had 24,755 votes.

-Mahama takes over from Mohammed Habib Tijani, Deputy Minister for Foreign Affairs under the Akufo-Addo government, who had been member of parliament since recapturing the seat for the New Patriotic Party in the 2012 elections but rather decided not to contest in the 2020 elections.
+Mahama succeeded Mohammed Habib Tijani, Deputy Minister for Foreign Affairs under the Akufo-Addo government, who had been member of parliament since recapturing the seat for the New Patriotic Party in the 2012 elections.
+Mohammed Habib Tijani for unknown reason decided not to seek re-election in the 2020 polls.

 Career

 In August 2021, Nana Akufo-Addo appointed Farouk as the board chair of the Ghana Integrated Iron and Steel Corporation.
+Mahama is chairperson of the Muslim Caucus in Parliament.
+He is also chairperson of Parliament's Assurance Committee.